uglykidmat/geonames/README.md

 ```

 Calling POST with it will create new entries, PATCH will modify existing entries (if found), and DELETE will delete them.

+For an initial database hydration, just copy the JSON content from 'geonames_translation.json' in your 'base_data' folder, and use it as request on the POST endpoint.